Office of Leadership and Student Involvement

 Do I have to re-enroll for a spring semester meal plan?
 All residents holding a meal plan for the fall semester will automatically be enrolled in the same meal plan in the spring semester.
 Your meal plan contract is for one school year.
 Once again, you may change your plan within roughly the first two weeks of the spring semester, prior to the University’s deadline for charging student accounts.

 All commuters holding a meal plan for the fall semester will automatically be enrolled in the same meal plan in the spring semester.
-Commuter meal plans may be changed or cancelled prior to the University's deadline for charging student accounts.
+Commuter meal plans may be changed or cancelled prior to the University’s deadline for charging student accounts by notifying the Eagle Dining office.

 What are my payment options?
 You may charge your meal plan to your student account, pay with cash, credit card, check, or money order.